Shintaido: Taimyo (大妙)

-The gentlest and most recent of the Shintaido kata, Taimyo (great mystery) was developed to allow older, less robust people or pregnant women to build up their strength and experience the beauty of Shintaido practice.
+A more recent form of the Shintaido kata, Taimyo (great mystery) was developed to allow older, less robust people or pregnant women to build up their strength and experience the Shintaido practice.
 A long and gentle kata, it contains elements of many aspects of Shintaido practice, has a therapeutic dimension, and builds a state of deep meditation.

 From relaxation and stretching to openness and freedom

-The first objective of Shintaido is to make the body and mind completely relaxed, fluid and flexible.
-Next it develops large movements through which we can express our vital energy and talents.
+The first objective of Shintaido is to make the body and mind relaxed, fluid and flexible.
+It then develops large movements through which practitioners express their vital energy and talents.
 Many exercises open the body, especially the hips, the stomach, chest and hands.
-Practitioners aim to develop an open spirit with which to approach life at large, and other people.
-Kumite (組み手, partner practices) allow us to test the effectiveness of the techniques we have learned: an open body, large movements and clear intention make the techniques effective.
+Practitioners aim to develop an open spirit with which to approach life and other people.
+Kumite (組み手, partner practices) are used to test the effectiveness of the techniques learned: an open body, large movements and clear intention are said to make the techniques effective.
 There is no competition.
-Each participant is encouraged to express him or herself freely and to discover his or her potential in a spirit of cooperation with, respect for and confidence in one another.
+Each participant is encouraged to express themselves freely and to discover their potential in a spirit of cooperation with, respect for and confidence in one another.
 A kumite may begin with a formal movement but is transformed progressively into a kind of free dance between two partners.